sara-nl/spiderdocs/source/Pages/getting_started.rst

 ..
 Tip:: This is a quickstart on the platform.
 In this page you will learn:

-     * how to login Spider
+     * How to login Spider
-     * browsing in the project space environment
+     * Browsing your project space
-     * creating, configuring and submitting a simple job
+     * Submitting simple jobs

 .. _setting-up-your-account: